The Israeli Film Series returns in MAY with:

 film and discussion

-Available HERE or at the box office.
+Buy Tickets NOW or at the box office

 The Israeli Film Series is a collaboration between Grail Moviehouse and the Asheville Jewish Community Center.
 This series is designed to allow us to use film as our window into the minds and culture of Israel.
 The 2nd Sunday of each month, a new Israeli film will be presented with a discussion to follow each film.
 The films have been selected to provide varying degrees and angles of perspective and insight.
 We invite you to come explore with us.